-From research I wrote a script for the film Secrets & Lies (below).
-A blog from July 2018 adds details on how I put the film together.
+From all the research that followed I wrote a script for the film Secrets & Lies (below).
+A blog in July 2018 adds details on how I put the film together.

 Secrets & Lies

 Have you heard about the devil having the best tunes ?
 Well, he also has the best stories.
 This is a story about my journey, my obsession… my destiny.
 You could say it was written in the stars.